David Clark, AtkinsRéalis Vice President – Global Defence, and Antonella Tomaro, AtkinsRéalis Vice President - Defence, Canada

 Partnerships, not dependency

-The role of advisory partners
+The role of integrators

-Additionally, delivery partners’ role is especially critical in aligning defence infrastructure with broader national goals, such as energy security, and regional economic and industrial development, particularly given the tariffed environment Canada finds itself in.
-In this way, partnerships between nations become force multipliers: enabling governments to deliver capabilities faster, more sustainably, and with greater strategic coherence.
+Additionally, delivery partners can play a critical role in aligning defence infrastructure with broader national goals, such as energy security, and regional economic and industrial development, particularly given the tariffed environment Canada finds itself in.

 A moment of opportunity